Best PS5 games 2024: 15 PlayStation 5 titles you need to play

 ➖ Plays it a bit too safe

 It may sound cliché, but Ratchet & Clank: Rift Apart is as close as you’ll get to an interactive Pixar film on the PS5.
-If you want a game that shows off just what the PlayStation 5 console is capable of, there’s no better candidate than Rift Apart.
-Thankfully, it’s not just beautiful to behold – it’s a blast to play too.
+If you want a game that shows off just what the PlayStation 5 console is capable of from a graphical perspective, there’s no better candidate than Rift Apart.
+Thankfully, it’s not just beautiful to behold – it’s also a blast to play.

 Ratchet and Clank: Rift Apart is free with PlayStation Plus Premium and PlayStation Plus Extra.